alexiscordova/sony/src/packages/modules/gallery-g2-g3/README.md

 * `zeroProductsMessage`: the text displayed after the number zero when the filters result in zero products. e.g. `"results based on your request"`
 * `startOver`: text displayed on the reset button when the filters result in zero products.
 * `filterSet`: An array of filter objects.
 Each object in the filterSet should have a name, label, and type. name is how the filter is referenced, so it shouldn't have any spaces or dashes.
-Each gallery item (a product, rendered by `product.html.jade`) should also have a `"filterSet"` object which directly relates to the values in the gallery's filterSet.
+Each gallery item (a product, rendered by `product.jade`) should also have a `"filterSet"` object which directly relates to the values in the gallery's filterSet.

 ```
 "productCards" : {